 How Are Probate Executor Fees Paid?

-The position of an estate executor or administrator is a tasking one, as many responsibilities are attached to the role.
+The estate executor or administrator position is a tasking one, as many responsibilities are attached to the role.
 They initiate the probate process, inventory and value the decedent’s assets, collect debts owed to the estate, settle estate creditors, and distribute the assets to beneficiaries.

 Given their numerous duties, including those mentioned above, one may wonder, ‘does the executor get paid from the estate, or is the role of a gratuitous nature?’

-If you have been appointed as an executor over a deceased person’s estate or you’re in the process of obtaining probate over the estate of your family member, the information provided here on how much compensation an executor should receive in Nevada can help you set clear remuneration expectations.
+Suppose you have been appointed executor over a deceased person’s estate, or you’re obtaining probate over your family member’s estate.
+In that case, the information provided here on how much compensation an executor should receive in Nevada can help you set clear remuneration expectations.
 Keep reading to learn more.

 General Fee Schedule for the Payment of Executors in Nevada